 Thuja Green Giant Tree

-Thuja Green Giant is a fast-growing evergreen tree that can grow up to 3 feet per year.
+Thuja Green Giant is a fast-growing evergreen tree that can grow up to 3 feet annually.
 It is a popular choice for privacy hedges and windbreaks.
-The Thuja Green Giant is disease and insect resistant and can tolerate a wide range of soil conditions.
+The Thuja Green Giant is a disease- and insect-resistant and can tolerate various soil conditions.

 This tree is easy to maintain, requiring only occasional pruning.
 It has a pyramidal shape, with bright green foliage that turns yellow-green in the winter.
 The Thuja Green Giant can reach heights of up to 50 feet and spreads up to 25 feet wide.